Design of Distributed Controller for Discrete-Time Systems Via the Integration of Extended LMI and Clique-Wise Decomposition: CONCLUSION

 \section{CONCLUSION}

 This study addresses the distributed controller design problem for discrete-time systems.
 We derived a less conservative convex relaxation of the problem formulation by utilizing the clique-wise decomposition method and Extended LMIs.
-The efficacy of the proposed method was demonstrated through simulations.
-Our future work includes providing even less conservative and numerically stable convexification of Lemma \ref{thm: ext nonlinear}, and applying these findings to different control methods.
+Our future work includes providing a less conservative and numerically stable convexification of Lemma \ref{thm: ext nonlinear}, as well as investigating the efficient selection of the clique set, $\mathcal{Q}_\mathcal{G}$.